 - One way to achieve this is to relocate program at different addresses - Remember relocation (from linking and loading)

 Relocate binaries to work at different addresses

-- One way to achieve this is to relocate program at different addresses - What is the problem?
+- One way to achieve this is to relocate program at different addresses - Remember relocation (from linking and loading) - This works!
+But not ideal. - What is the problem?